projectatomic/atomic-site/source/blog/2015-05-20-building-and-running-live-atomic.html.md

 With this option there is no read-write overlay layer so you don't need to care about its size and `rd.live.overlay.size` option.

 You should be able to try this dracut boot option with Atomic Host images built from rawhide repository.
-See the *Builiding image from non-local Atomic repo* section for learning how to use another repository in place of the one embedded in installer iso.
+See the *Builiding image from non-local Atomic repo* section for learning how to use another repository in place of the one embedded in installer ISO.
 The effectiveness of this approach compared to read-write overlay is something to be explored and will probably vary in aspects depending on use case.